MathieuChailloux/rasterizestring/README.md

 Output data type is chosen according to data range (unsigned integer type of minimal range, e.g. Byte, UInt16 or UInt32).

+*ALL_TOUCH* option can be activated also in graphical mode.

 ## Requirements

 This is a QGIS 3 plugin.

 ## Installation

-Go to plugins menu, search for *rasterizestring* and install it.
+Go to plugins menu, activate experimental plugins, search for *rasterizestring* and install it.

 Open processing toolbox (*processing* menu if not already displayed), a new provider *RasterizeString* containing *Rasterize from string field* algorithm shall appear.